 Education or training required: Golf Ball Divers must be certified scuba divers and have health and safety training.
 Post-secondary students are strongly encouraged to get a degree in Entrepreneurship, Business Administration or Business Management and take basic law courses to better navigate any permission, liability and property-related issues that may arise.

-Have you ever seen a TV show where there’s a disaster of some kind and suddenly, faceless, shapeless figures appear out of the fog, dressed like spacemen, after the firefighters and police officers have cleared the path for them?
+Have you ever seen a TV show or movie where there’s a disaster of some kind and suddenly, faceless, shapeless figures appear out of the fog, dressed like astronauts, after the firefighters and police officers have cleared the path for them?
 These unsung heroes are Hazmat (or “hazardous materials”) Workers, and there’s good reason for the head-to-toe protective gear.
-They’re the ones who identify, remove, decontaminate and dispose of the stuff we’d prefer not to think about, like asbestos, radioactive and nuclear waste, corrosive and toxic materials and arsenic.
+They’re the ones who identify, remove, decontaminate and dispose of the stuff we’d prefer not to think about, like asbestos, radioactive and nuclear waste, corrosive and toxic materials, and arsenic.

 Education or training required: Post-secondary students interested in pursuing a career as a Hazmat Worker should consider enrolling in an Environmental Health, Pure and Applied Science or Health Sciences program before continuing on to the specialized hazmat training required to handle dangerous waste and materials.